Miskerest/389Rfall18/week/2/README.md

 1. What is kruegster1990's real name?

+Fred Krueger

 2. List all personal information (including social media accounts) you can find about him.
 For each, briefly detail how you discovered them.

+https://twitter.com/kruegster1990/ - Twitter.
+Found by Googling the username. http://www.cornerstoneairlines.co/about.html  - He is the owner of this definitely real airline.
+He also couldn't be bothered to get a LetsEncrypt certificate...

 3. What is the IP address of the webserver hosting his company's site?
 How did you discover this?

+142.93.118.186 - $ nslookup cornerstoneairlines.co

 4. List any hidden files or directories you found on this website.
 Did you find any flags?

+/secret listed in robots.txt.
+Flag found in page source code

 5. Did you find any other IP addresses associated with this website?
 What do they link to, or where did you find them?

+142.93.117.193 - listed in the admin panel.
+142.93.118.186 - Actual website

 6. If you found any associated server(s), where are they located?
 How did you discover this?

+142.93.117.193 - Info attained from iplocation.net.
+Server is located in	North Bergen, New Jersey.
+Hosted by DigitalOcean.
+142.93.118.186 - Same as above

 7. Which operating system is running on the associated server(s)?
 How did you discover this?

+Nmap seems to think both are running a version of Linux v.
+3.10-4.8.
+They are specifically running Ubuntu.
+I found this out by getting a 404 error and seeing this output:
+`Apache/2.4.18 (Ubuntu) Server at www.cornerstoneairlines.co Port 80`

 8. **BONUS:** Did you find any other flags on your OSINT mission?
 (Up to 9 pts!)

+CMSC389R-{h1dden_fl4g_in_s0urce} - flag hidden in page source on main website CMSC389R-{fly_th3_sk1es_w1th_u5} - found on his website.
+Checked robots.txt -> /secrets -> commented out in page source CMSC389R-{y0u_found_th3_g1t_repo} - found on hidden git repo on his website, /.git

 ### Part 2